Meituan-AutoML/CPVT/README.md

 ![compared with DeiT](figures/sota-comparison.png)

-Code will be released along with our latest work [Twins](https://github.com/Meituan-AutoML/Twins)
+2021-4-30 Note: Code will be released along with our latest work [Twins](https://github.com/Meituan-AutoML/Twins).

 ## 招聘